 What is a ULA?

-A ULA is an agreed contract between Oracle and an organisation.
-The organisation is charged one, up-front fee which pays for licenses on an unlimited basis, covering a selected set of Oracle products, and lasts for a fixed period.
+An Oracle ULA (Unlimited Licence Agreement) is an agreed contract between Oracle and an organisation.
+The organisation is charged one up-front fee which pays for licences on an unlimited basis, covering a selected set of Oracle products, and lasts for a fixed period.
 A typical ULA term is three years.

 However, Oracle will use any angle in order to get you to extend your ULA.
 Being in a ULA allows Oracle to lock you into their contract, and regularly stack up your support costs at each renewal.
-But ULAs also come with a number of additional ‘convenient’ traps – convenient for Oracle, at least – for organisations to innocently fall into.
+But ULAs also come with a number of “convenient” additions – convenient for Oracle, at least – for organisations to innocently fall for.

 1. Pay attention to your deployment/asset management discipline

-It’s common for organisations to have Oracle products on their agreement that were purchased on a fixed quantity basis (e.g. a set number of licenses), as well as products on an unlimited basis.
+It’s common for organisations to have Oracle products on their agreement that were purchased on a fixed quantity basis (e.g. a set number of licences), as well as products on an unlimited basis.

-What you need to watch out for is your teams assuming everything is unlimited, and then deploying the fixed licenses without counting them.
-The final result is the organisation could easily be left noncompliant.
+What you need to watch out for is your teams assuming everything is unlimited, and then deploying the fixed licences without counting them.
+The organisation could easily be left non-compliant.

-Their true-up figure will not come cheap.
+Their true-up figure will not be small.
 We consider this to be Oracle’s favourite trick.

 2. Pay attention to the entities and geographies you’re going to deploy

 When you signed up to Oracle’s ULA, you’ll have declared which entities (organisations) and sometimes regions you’ll be deploying to.
-If, however, you assume you can use licenses for an entity which isn’t named on the contract – like a UK-based company believing that they can use the ULA to cover a subsidiary in the US – that’s noncompliant with the terms of your contract, and you will not be covered.
+If, however, you assume you can use licenses for an entity that isn’t named on the contract – like a UK-based company believing that they can use the ULA to cover a subsidiary in the US – that’s non-compliant with the terms of your contract and you won’t be covered.

-Sooner or later along come Oracle, with ULA extensions and bills!
+Sooner or later, along come Oracle with ULA extensions and fines!

 Again, it’s a matter of knowing your estate.
-Understand which geographies and entities you’re licenced for and ensure that you and your teams only deploy to those.
+Understand which geographies and entities you’re licensed for and ensure that you and your teams only deploy to those.

 3. Don’t leave it until the last minute

-Leaving, or “certifying out” of a ULA isn’t necessarily a complex process, but it is vital that you get it right.
-If you don’t finish the certification process correctly, and on time, Oracle will have you pay for another extension.
-Another three years (or however long) of paying for your ULA.
+Leaving or “certifying out” of a ULA isn’t necessarily a complex process, but it is vital that you get it right.
+If you don’t finish the certification process correctly and on time, Oracle will have you pay for another extension.
+That’s another three years (or however long) of paying for your ULA.